 Ramona & The Firehouse

 One of the greatest post-lockdown hits for Manchester beer gardens, Ramona bakes some of the best pizza in town and its neighbour The Firehouse is renowned for its incredible barbecued chicken and pillowy pita game.
-But this is also a very special spot for some sunshiney boozing.
-There’s a huge outdoor space out the front of the Firehouse, and Ramona is basically all outdoor with wooden cages fitted with comfy seating, DJs at weekends, and a massive bar knocking out beer, wine, and most importantly Margarita cocktails.
+But this is also a very special spot for some boozing in the sunshine.
+There’s a huge outdoor space out the front of the Firehouse, and Ramona is basically all outdoor with wooden cages fitted with comfy seating, DJs at weekends, and a massive bar knocking out beer, wine and cocktails.
 If you’re not tequila or chilli averse, you can’t really come here and not get a spicy marg or two.

 Thomas Street

 Now totally pedestrianised, Thomas Street is a fantastic spot when the sun comes out.
-There are loads of options for eating and drinking in the sun, including Evuna, Fierce, Wolf at the Door, The Bay Horse Tavern, Cane & Grain, The Smithfield Social and loads of great rice and three caffs.
-It’s a perfect street for people watching and there’s always a character or two wandering up and down to keep you entertained.
+There are loads of options for eating and drinking in the sun, including Evuna, Wolf at the Door, The Bay Horse Tavern, Cane & Grain, The Smithfield Social and a handful of great rice and three caffs.
+It’s a perfect street for people watching and there’s always plenty of quality people-watching to be had.

 Sadler’s Cat

 Cloudwater’s city centre bar Sadler’s Cat sits in the NOMA area just opposite New Century (mentioned above).
 This wooden pub was built from scratch by a community of Mancunian volunteers back when it was called The Pilcrow.
-It was taken over by Cloudwater in 2022.
-Sadler’s Cat serves a really good range of beers and there is a food hut outside that has been manned by a few different local food brands – currently Mira with its oozing Italian style sandwiches.
-It sits on Sadler’s Yard where there is a large outdoor space with tables and chairs to sit and sip a Schofferhoffer in a bucket hat.
+It was taken over by the Cloudwater brewery in 2022.
+Sadler’s Cat serves a really good range of beer.
+It’s one of the main players on Sadler’s Yard, where there is a large outdoor space with tables and chairs to sit and sip a Schofferhoffer in a bucket hat.

 Sinclair’s Oyster Bar

 Situated in the charmingly named Shambles Square, this is the city’s classic beer garden and the one which many people getting off the train at Victoria will head straight for.
 Not just Sinclair’s but also the neighbouring Wellington, this beer garden is gigantic and whenever the sun comes out it gets absolutely packed with people.
-It’s also worth noting that Sinclair’s is a cash only bar and you’re banned from using your phone or swearing in there as per the rules in all Samuel Smith brewery pubs.
+As per all Sam Smiths brewery pubs, Sinclair’s has a ‘no phones’ policy, and they take a dim view of swearing too.

 Society

 Another Manchester beer garden that’s slightly off the beaten track, Society sits just opposite the Bridgewater Hall, accessed via some amphitheatre-like steps.
 There is a large lily pond right next to it which brings a real sense of calm and a touch of nature that is rare to find in other beer gardens in Manchester city centre.
 Inside, Society is a large canteen-style food hall with six different kitchens selling fast food faves like pizza and burgers alongside sushi, Indian food, and Korean fried chicken.
-Its Vocation Brewery managed bar boasts a very impressive 44 beer taps that change all the time so you will never run out of new lines to try.
+Its Vocation Brewery managed bar boasts a very impressive 44 beer taps that change all the time.

 Stevenson Square